MakieOrg/Makie.jl/docs/documentation/backends/rprmakie.md

 # Replace the scene with an interactively rendered RPR output.
 # See more about this in the GLMakie interop example
 context, task = RPRMakie.replace_scene_rpr!(ax.scene, screen; refresh=refresh)
-# If one doesn't create the RPRScreen manually to create custom materials,
+# If one doesn't create the Screen manually to create custom materials,
 # display(ax.scene), show(io, MIME"image/png", ax.scene), save("rpr.png", ax.scene)
 # Should work just like with other backends.
 # Note, that only the scene from LScene can be displayed directly, but soon, `display(fig)` should also work.